Accounting policies

 Rental assets are assets resulting from short-term rentals as well as industrial trucks in relation to which significant risks and rewards remain with the KION Group despite the trucks having been sold (‘sale with risk’).

-In the case of short-term rentals, entities in the Industrial Trucks & Services segment rent industrial trucks to customers directly.
+In the case of short-term rentals, entities in the Industrial Trucks & Services segment rent industrial trucks to end customers directly.
 Short-term rental agreements usually have a term of one day to one year.
 The risks and rewards remain substantially with the entities in the Industrial Trucks & Services segment.
 The industrial trucks are carried at cost and depreciated on a straight-line basis over the normal useful life of between five and seven years, depending on the product group.
 If a sale-and-leaseback arrangement is in place for refinancing purposes, the assets are reported in the statement of financial position at the lower of the present value of the minimum rental payments and fair value.

-In an indirect end customer finance arrangement, industrial trucks are sold to finance partners who then enter into leases with end customers.
-If entities in the Industrial Trucks & Services segment provide material residual value guarantees or a customer default guarantee (‘sale with risk’), these transactions, which are classified as sale agreements under civil law, are recognised in accordance with the provisions relating to lessors with operating leases in conjunction with the IFRS principles for revenue recognition.
+In an indirect end customer finance arrangement, industrial trucks are sold to finance partners who enter into leases with end customers.
+If entities in the Industrial Trucks & Services segment provide residual value guarantees on a significant scale or provide a customer default guarantee (‘sale with risk’), these transactions, which are classified as sale agreements under civil law, are recognised in accordance with the provisions relating to lessors with operating leases in conjunction with the IFRS principles for revenue recognition.
 In this case, the trucks are recognised as assets in the statement of financial position at their cost on the date of the sale and written down to their guaranteed residual value, or zero, on a straight-line basis over the period until the residual value guarantee or the customer default guarantee expires.
 If the KION Group provides a residual value guarantee, an amount equivalent to the residual value obligation is recognised under other financial liabilities.

 Other property, plant and equipment